kbr/fritzconnection/docs/sources/getting_started.rst

      'NewStandard': 'n',
      'NewStatus': 'Up'}

 This information is showing a lot of details about the WLAN configuration.
 In this example the network is up and operating on channel 6.
+If the values are numeric or boolean, ``call_action()`` returns the matching Python datatype.

 To activate or deactivate a network, the action `SetEnable` can get called.
 Inspection gives information about the required arguments: ::

     $ fritzconnection -i 192.168.178.1 -A WLANConfiguration1 SetEnable

-    fritzconnection v1.8.0
+    fritzconnection v1.10.0
     FRITZ!Box 7590 at http://192.168.178.1
     FRITZ!OS: 7.29